 The Animal Haven, Inc.’s mission is to provide a temporary, safe, caring and humane refuge for homeless, adoptable cats and dogs and to subsequently place these animals in quality, adoptive, permanent homes.
 We advocate responsible pet ownership, follow a mandatory spay-neuter policy, prohibit euthanizing our animals, except when euthanasia is in the best interest of a sick or dying animal, advised to be necessary by a licensed veterinarian and/or required by law, and work in our community to fight animal cruelty through education.
 The Animal Haven enlists and promotes public involvement in the humane treatment of animals and the promotion of justice and compassion for animals.
 Since 1948, The Animal Haven has celebrated the special friendship between people and their animal companions.

-The Animal Haven is a no-kill shelter and animal rescue group that stands out because of its unique more than 67-year history.
+The Animal Haven is a no-kill shelter and animal rescue group that stands out because of its unique more than 68-year history.
 We have been able to garner financial support from the community, as well as recruit leaders to run the organization since 1948.
-Longevity, committed people and community support have enabled The Animal Haven to save lives for more than 67 years now, and we hope and look forward to carrying on that mission in perpetuity.
+Longevity, committed people and community support have enabled The Animal Haven to save lives for more than 68 years now, and we hope and look forward to carrying on that mission in perpetuity.

-The Animal Haven is a private, no-kill shelter where members of the community may humanely surrender adoptable cats and dogs, knowing that they will be well cared for until a new, loving home can be found for them.
-People from the Greater New Haven area and beyond surrendered many of the approximately 371 animals entered into the shelter in 2015.
+The Animal Haven is a private, no-kill shelter where members of the community can surrender adoptable cats and dogs, knowing that they will be well cared for until a new, loving home can be found for them.
+People from the Greater New Haven area and beyond surrendered many of the approximately 429 animals entered into the shelter in 2016.

 Following is an example of one of many posts on The Animal Haven's Facebook page: